In this tutorial, we will explore LiDAR point cloud data using the free, online Plas.io viewer.

 - Access to the internet so you can access the plas.io website.

 This .las file contains sample LiDAR point cloud data collected by National Ecological Observatory Network's Airborne Observation Platform group.
 The .las file format is a commonly used file format to store LIDAR point cloud data.
-NEON data are available on the NEON data portal.Download NEON Teaching Data Subset: Sample LiDAR Point Cloud Data (.las)
+NEON Discrete Return LiDAR Point Cloud Data are available on the NEON Data Portal.Download NEON Teaching Data Subset: Sample LiDAR Point Cloud Data (.las)

 LiDAR File Formats